cxy199088/academic-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My current research focuses broadly on the trading behavior of institutional investors, including mutual funds, hedge funds, and their impact on financial market.
+About Me: My current research focuses broadly on the trading behavior of institutional investors, including mutual funds, hedge funds, and their impact on financial market.

 interests:
 - Asset Pricing